Localitos/pluto/pull_request_template.md

 ### Code review

 - [ ] This pull request has a descriptive title and information useful to a reviewer.
 There may be a screenshot or screencast attached.
-- [ ] Issue from Linear has a link to this pull request